 Museum Le Mayeur

-The Belgian artist Adrien Jean Le Mayeur de Merpes (1880-1958) arrived in Bali in 1932.
-Three years later he met and married the beautiful Legong dancer Ni Polok when she was 15.
-They lived in this compound from 1935 when Sanur was still a quiet fishing village.
+Le Mayeur de Merpes (1880–1958) arrived in Bali in 1932.
+Three years later, he met and married the beautiful Legong dancer Ni Polok when she was just 15.
+They lived in this compound, which houses the museum, when Sanur was still a quiet fishing village.
 The main house must have been delightful – a peaceful and elegant home filled with art and antiques right by the tranquil beach.
 After the artist’s death, Ni Polok lived in the house until she died in 1985.
 The house is an interesting example of Balinese-style architecture – notice the beautifully carved window shutters that recount the story of Rama and Sita from the Ramayana.

 Despite security (some of Le Mayeur paintings have sold for US$150,000) and conservation problems, almost 90 of Le Mayeur's paintings are displayed inside the museum in a naturalistic Balinese interior of woven fibres.
 Some of Le Mayeur’s early works are impressionist paintings from his travels in Africa, India, the Mediterranean and the South Pacific.
 Paintings from his early period in Bali are romantic depictions of daily life and beautiful Balinese women – often Ni Polok.
 The works from the 1950s are in much better condition and show fewer signs of wear and tear, displaying the vibrant colours that later became popular with young Balinese artists.
 Look for the haunting black-and-white photos of Ni Polok.